-Risk category Specific risks Update in the year Mitigations Change in • • risk from prior year 5.Regulatory compliance As a global business we are subject to multiple regulations.
+Risk category Specific risks Update in the year Mitigations Change in risk from 5.Regulatory compliance As a global business we are subject to multiple regulations.
 Failure to comply with these can lead to fines, penalties, reputational risk and competitive disadvantage.
 In particular, the Group holds and uses customer data which is subject to various and evolving data protection and privacy regulations in different geographies.
 Changes in regulations could impact our business model in certain jurisdictions, requiring us to adapt practices.
 Various governments introduced sanctions in 2022 in respect of the situation in Ukraine.
 To date, there has been very limited impact on the Group.
 During the year a Group-wide 'data audit' was performed by external advisors with recommendations which are being progressively implemented.
 We also refreshed our methodology for implementing charges across different tax jurisdictions and continued to monitor risks such as Permanent Establishment.
 VAT compliance and the proper application of Double Tax Treaties.
-The maintenance of a risk register, updated at teast quarterly, helps monitor regulatory risks and changes in the regulatory environment.
-A compliance manage has been appointed with a Group-wide remit to manage data goverrance, monitor developments and adherence to regulations.
-We have relevant in-hcuse legal expertise, supported by professional advisors.
+The maintenance of a risk register, updated at least quarterly, helps monitor regulatory risks and changes in the regulatory environment.
+A compliance manager has been appointed with a Group-wide remit to manage data goverr ance, monitor developments and adherence to regulations.
+We have relevant in-house legal expertise, supported by professional advisors.
 Together they monitor changes and emerging best practice.
-HR policies and procedures are in place and regula iy refreshed.
-1 we are rooming at refleshing our winshedowing procedures.
+HR policies and procedures are in place and regularly refreshed.
+1 Our HR policies are being progressively updated and we are looking at refreshing our whistleblowing procedures.
 6. People Effective people management, succession planning and attracting and retaining talent are all critical to us achieving our strategic objectives.
 Failure to recruit sufficient and appropriate staff can impact our ability to successfully deliver events.
 The wider exhibitions industry is perceived to have suffered a loss of resource during Covid which has not been fully replaced and this can indirectly impact our ability to launch and run events.
 Staff numbers have increased in the year from 330 to 384.
 We extended our UK graduate 'bootcamp' programme during the year providing a paid 8-week programme for 11 graduates to be immersed in sales, marketing and operations.
 We offered every graduate the chance to interview for a permanent role, with a 100% take-up rate.
 We participated in a UK industry-wide HR survey in the year and the results were used to inform aspects of our HR, recruitment and remuneration decisions.
 New starters are regularly invited to CEO breakfasts which enable them to interact with senior management and understand wider Group strategy.
-Employees own 35% of the Group's share capital which, together with regular employee communications and newsletters, helps generate a high degree of employee engagement.
+Employees own 35% of the Group's share capital which, together with regular employee communications and newsterters, helps generate a high degree of employee engagement.
 Where resource pressures are particularly acute the Group is able to implement alternate delivery models such as licencing shows or changing event dates.
 1